bahrus/xtal-element/README.md

 Anyway, xtal-element's target audience is those who are looking for a base class that:

-1. Will benefit from the implementation of HTML Modules -- The default rendering library is focused around HTMLTemplateElement-based UI definitions, rather than JSX or tagged-template literals, to define the HTML structure.
+1. Will benefit from the implementation of HTML Modules -- The rendering library is focused around HTMLTemplateElement-based UI definitions, rather than JSX or tagged-template literals, to define the HTML structure.
 2. Takes extensibility to a whole other level.
 3. Provides first-class support for progressive enhancement, low bandwidth.
 4. Efforts made to reap the most out of TypeScript (but use is entirely optional).
 The base class is an abstract class.
 Typescript then highlights what you need to implement.
 No need to memorize or look things up.